Skip to main content Skip to main navigation Skip to footer content

 Division of Continuing and Global Education

-Early Childhood Education (ECE) 24-Unit Transitional Kindergarten (TK) Certificate Program
+24 Unit Early Education Certificate Program

-The program consists of 24 units of required ECE coursework and is a learning community of ECE professionals who demonstrate knowledge, skills and dispositions that promote development and learning for children attending TK, Kindergarten, Preschool and other ECE programs; Create developmentally appropriate and responsive early learning environments that address common core standards for state-funded programs; Are responsive to ethnic, cultural and linguistic diversity, and have expertise in English language development; Utilize strategies to include children with a variety of special needs; Apply current ECE research to ECE practice and implement the latest technology.
+The program consists of 24 units of required coursework and is a learning community of ECE professionals who demonstrate knowledge, skills and dispositions that promote development and learning for children attending TK, Kindergarten, Preschool and other ECE programs; Create developmentally appropriate and responsive early learning environments that address common core standards for state-funded programs; Are responsive to ethnic, cultural and linguistic diversity, and have expertise in English language development; Utilize strategies to include children with a variety of special needs; Apply current ECE research to ECE practice and implement the latest technology.
 Engage in reflection, documentation, self-assessment and life-long learning; Advocate for children, families and quality ECE practices.

 Course Fees

 The cost per unit for each course is $305, totaling $915 per course or $7,320 for completing the whole certificate program.
 Fees for each course are separate.
-Courses are offered through CGE in Special Session

 Instruction